eCommerce

 Document Management System

 Document management is core to a good sales portal.
-When a remote sales rep is heading to a demo and the prospect asks if you've got any case studies, white papers, testimonials, technical documentation, videos, etc. like theirs, a good sales portal can provide all that information at their fingertips in seconds.
+When a remote sales rep is heading to a demo and the prospect asks if you've got any case studies, white papers, testimonials, technical documentation, videos, etc. like theirs, the right sales portal software makes it easy to get all that information at their fingertips in seconds.

 Never lose a deal because you didn't know if you had the proper information.
-A good DMS will also allows you to do version control, have drag and drop ease-of use, document subscriptions, favorites and more to ensure your sales people always have the latest and greatest information that marketing and development have produced.
+A good DMS will also allows you to do version control, have drag and drop ease-of use, document subscriptions, favorites and more to ensure your sales department always has the latest and greatest information that marketing tools and development have produced.
+Involving the team in sales portal development is an excellent first step in the evolving sales process.

-A portal can house sales and marketing materials for sales reps.
+A sales portal can house sales and marketing materials for sales reps.

 Ease of Communication